Anti-Right Deviation Struggle

 The Anti-Right Deviation Struggle (反右倾斗争 (反右傾鬥爭)), also known as the Anti-Right Deviation Campaign (反右倾运动 (反右傾運動)), was a political campaign launched by Mao Zedong in 1959 after the Lushan Conference, aiming at purging the "right-deviationists" or "right-opportunists" within the Chinese Communist Party (CCP).
-The struggle started with the purge of Marshal Peng Dehuai, then Minister of National Defense, who expressed disagreement with Mao over the radical policies of Great Leap Forward.
+The struggle started with the purge of Marshal Peng Dehuai, then Minister of National Defense, who expressed disagreement with Mao over the radical policies of the Great Leap Forward.
 In total, over 3 million CCP members were purged or penalized during the campaign.
 In the early 1980s, the purge of Peng Dehuai was categorized as "entirely wrong" by CCP during the Boluan Fanzheng period.

 History

 In 1957, the Chinese Communist Party (CCP) under Mao Zedong launched the Anti-Rightist Campaign in mainland China, mainly targeting critics and intellectuals outside the CCP.
 According to official published data, more than 550,000 people were persecuted during this campaign.

 In 1958, Mao launched the Great Leap Forward as well as the people's commune, but soon met criticisms within the CCP, notably from Marshal Peng Dehuai and his supporters.
 During the Lushan Conference in July 1959, Peng submitted a letter of opinion to Mao, expressing concerns and disagreement over the radical policies of the Great Leap Forward.
 As a result, Peng and his supporters including Huang Kecheng, Zhang Wentian and Zhou Xiaozhou were labelled as "anti-Party clique" and were subsequently purged.
 Peng was persecuted to death later during the Cultural Revolution (1966–1976).

 Immediately after the Lushan Conference, Mao launched the "Anti-Right Deviation Struggle" at the Eighth Plenary Session of the Eighth CCP Central Committee in August 1959.
 Mao insisted that "Right opportunism is the main danger right now."
 According to him, the Lushan Conference revealed the existence of a large group of rightists who were vulnerable to Western influence.
 As a result, more than 3 million CCP members were labelled as right-deviationists or right-opportunists (1962 official data), and were subsequently purged or penalized.